Frequently Asked Questions

-Advance Camp is a networking and training conference for anyone interested in learning more about political optics and logistics for Democratic campaigns on the national level, in preparation for the 2020 Presidential campaign cycle.
+Advance Camp is a first-of-its-kind networking and training conference for anyone interested in learning more about political optics and logistics for Democratic campaigns on the national level, in preparation for the 2020 Presidential campaign cycle.

 Haven’t campaigns run advance schools in the past?
 Why not just let them do it?